defano/wyldcard/README.md

 # The HyperTalk Language

-HyperCard's native language, called HyperTalk, is an event-driven scripting language.
-Scripts are associated with user interface elements called `parts` and are triggered by user actions called `events`.
+HyperCard's native language, called _HyperTalk_, is an event-driven scripting language.
+Scripts are associated with user interface elements called _parts_ and are triggered by user actions called _events_.
 There is no singular "main" script that executes at runtime.

 HyperTalk is a [duck-typed](https://en.wikipedia.org/wiki/Duck_typing) language.
 Internally, each value is stored as a string and converted to an integer, float, boolean, or list depending on the context of its use.
-Unlike Perl, however, HyperCard does not allow nonsensical conversions; adding 5 to "hello," for example, produces a syntax error.
+Unlike Perl, HyperCard does not allow nonsensical conversions.
+Adding `5` to `hello` for example, produces a syntax error.

-Apple's HyperTalk was case insensitive; keywords in this version are not.
-Thus, `the mouseLoc` returns the coordinates of the mouse, but `the MOUSELOC` yeilds an error.
+Apple's HyperTalk was case insensitive, but keywords in this version are not.
+Thus, `the mouseLoc` returns the coordinates of the mouse, but `the MOUSELOC` yields an error.
+Comments are preceded by `--`.

 A simple script to prompt the user to enter their name then greet them might look like: